Office of the President

 - strengthening its identity and earning a place among national liberal arts institutions.

-- establishment of the highly selective Batten Honors College, a graduate program, and an online program.
+- establishment of the highly selective endowed Batten Honors College, a graduate program, and an online program.

 - formulation of a 10-year Campus Master Plan, Corrective Maintenance Plan, Capital Campaign Plan and Academic Plan.

-- construction of the new Susan S. Goode Fine and Performing Arts Center and the state-of-the-art Greer Environmental Sciences Center.
+- construction of the new Susan S. Goode Fine and Performing Arts Center, the state-of-the-art Greer Environmental Sciences Center, the nine-building Coastal 61 at Oxford Village complex, TowneBank Park (construction of softball and renovation of baseball), and DeFord Manor (president’s residence).

-- structuring of the academic program into the Susan S. Goode School of Arts and Humanities, the Joan P. Brock School of Mathematics and Natural Sciences, the Birdsong School of Social Science, and University College.
+- structuring of the academic program into the Susan S. Goode School of Arts and Humanities, the Joan P. Brock School of Mathematics and Natural Sciences, the D. Henry Watts School of Professional Studies, the Birdsong School of Social Science, and VWU Global Campus.

 - construction of the Frank Blocker Youth Center to house partner affiliates, YMCA Camp Red Feather and Tidewater Collegiate Academy.